binchenX/understand_container/docs/ch1.md

 ## Runtime Specification

-Once the *Image* is unpacked to a runtime bundle on the disk file system, there is something you can run.
-And then it is the Runtime Specification kick in.
-The Runtime Specification specifies the configuration, execution environment, and lifecycle of a container.
+Once the *Image* is unpacked into a runtime bundle on the disk file system, it becomes something you can run.
+At this point, the Runtime Specification comes into play.
+The Runtime Specification outlines the configuration, execution environment, and lifecycle of a container.

-A container's configuration contains metadata necessary to create and run a container.
-This includes the process to run, environment variables, the resource constraints and sandboxing features to use, etc. Some of the configurations are generic across all platforms including Linux, Windows, Solaris and Virtual Machine specific; but some of them are platform specific, say Linux only.
+A container's configuration contains the metadata necessary to create and run a container.
+This includes the process to run, environment variables, resource constraints, sandboxing features, and more.
+Some of these configurations are generic and can be used across all platforms, including Linux, Windows, Solaris, and specific virtual machines.
+However, some configurations are platform-specific, such as those for Linux only.

-The runtime specification also defines the Lifecycle of a container, that is a series of events that happen from when a container is created to when it ceases to exist.
+The Runtime Specification also defines the lifecycle of a container, which is a series of events that occur from the moment a container is created until it ceases to exist.

 ### Container Lifecycle